-At June 30, 2022, we had \$842.4 million and \$525.0 million of borrowings outstanding under the Term Loan B and the Revolver, respectively.
+At September 30, 2022, we had \$840.2 million and \$527.0 million of borrowings outstanding under the Term Loan B and the Revolving Facility, respectively.
 These borrowings bear interest on a floating basis tied to either the prime rate or one of various other variable rates as defined in the JPM Credit Agreement.
-The variable rate currently in effect for the Term Loan B is LIBOR and the variable rate currently in effect for the Revolver is SOFR.
+The variable rate currently in effect for the Term Loan B and the Revolving Facility is LIBOR and SOFR, respectively.
+These borrowings are subject to market risk.
+For additional information, see "JPM Credit Agreement" under Part II.
+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in this Quarterly Report on Form 10-Q.

 We have entered into interest rate cap agreements to limit the potential impact of interest rate changes on cash flows.
-One of these agreements expired during March 2022 and three others were sold during May 2022, increasing our overall exposure to rising interest rates.
-The interest rate cap agreement in place at June 30, 2022 mitigates the interest rate volatility on \$300.0 million of debt to a maximum of 1.50%.
-Taking the interest rate cap agreement into consideration, an increase of 100 basis points in LIBOR and SOFR at June 30, 2022 would have increased our annual interest expense for the JPM Credit Agreement by \$11.6 million.
+However, one of these agreements expired during March 2022 and three others were sold during May 2022, thereby increasing our overall exposure to rising interest rates.
+The interest rate cap agreement in place at September 30, 2022 mitigates the interest rate volatility on \$300.0 million of debt to a maximum of 1.50% and the remaining \$1.1 billion in debt remains subject to interest rate volatility.
+Taking the interest rate cap agreement into consideration, an increase of 100 basis points on the variable interest rates in effect at September 30, 2022 would increase our annual interest expense for the JPM Credit Agreement by \$10.7 million.